pryley/site-reviews/readme.txt

 = 4.0.0 (2019-08-??) =

-- Added filter hooks for min and max rating
+- Added filter hook for maximum rating
 - Added Multisite support
 - Added proxy header support for IP detection
 - Added setting to choose which blacklist to use
 - Changed category assignment to one-per-review
 - Fixed badge counter in menu when reviews are approved/unapproved
-- Fixed overriding star styles on "Add plugin" page
+- Fixed overriding star styles on the "Add plugin" page
-- Fixed per-page limit in Reviews block
+- Fixed per-page limit in the Reviews block
 - Fixed PHP 7.2 support
 - Fixed review counts
 - Fixed star-rating style when using the helper function